emmawalshdev/kaytea_art/README.md

 * The Products Details page contains two sections: Product detail and product reviews.
 * In the product detail section, the title, image, description, average rating, media, size and product price are displayed.
 For superusers, edit and delete button are visible.
 *  Quantity available is displayed in a dropdown menu.
 This value derives from the stock available.
-In selecting a quantity, the user is able to add the product to their bag.
+In selecting a quantity, the user can add the product to their bag.

     ![product detail - content](https://i.ibb.co/z5BcvMW/product-details-page.jpg)

 * In the product reviews section, a toggle link invites the user to leave a review.
-Only logged in users are permitted to submit a review.
+Only logged-in users are permitted to submit a review.
 * Featured existing reviews are ordered by date.
 If the user is the author or a superuser, edit and delete buttons are visible.

   ![product detail - reviews](https://i.ibb.co/6PCqtPb/products-reviews.jpg)